 The fracking fluid contains neurotoxins and carcinogens such as ethylene glycol and glutaraldehyde.
 Many people fear these chemicals seep into the surrounding earth, contaminating underground aquifers and are not properly contained at drill sites, polluting watersheds that provide drinking water for nearby residents.

 In addition to the potential chemical problems associated with the fracking process, transportation and trucking issues also present danger to workers at natural gas well sites.
 According to the Centers for Disease Control and Prevention (CDC), highway motor vehicle crashes accounted for 27 percent of the fatal injuries suffered by oil and gas extraction workers in the United States during 2003-2006.

 The New York City study estimated that 1,000 or more trips are required for trucks hauling fracking fluid to and from each well site.
 In addition, vehicles used in oil and gas extraction are exempt from certain United States Department of Transportation hours-of-service regulations.

-The CDC reports that truck drivers and workers in personal automobiles frequently travel long distances between well sites on rural highways that lack firm road shoulders, rumble strips and, occasionally, pavement.
-Because workers often are on 8- to 12-hour shifts and work 7 to 14 days in a row, fatigue is as a significant risk factor in trucking and transportation accidents among gas extraction workers.
+The CDC reports that truck drivers and workers in personal automobiles frequently travel long distances between well sites on rural highways that lack firm road shoulders, rumble strips, and, occasionally, pavement.
+Because workers often are on 8- to 12-hour shifts and work 7 to 14 days in a row, fatigue is a significant risk factor in trucking and transportation accidents among gas extraction workers.

 If you have been injured while working at a gas well site, while working in the gas exploration industry or believe your water may be contaminated, contact an experienced personal injury lawyer to discuss any legal claims you may have.